pawanit17/springboot/README.md

 ```javascript
 ["Java","is","awesome"]
 ```
+- The above code creates a RESTController that maps requests to /hello onto the sayHi() method.

-Notice that the conversion from Java world to JSON happens implicitly and is taken care of by Spring framework.
+- Notice that the conversion from Java world to JSON happens implicitly and is taken care of by Spring framework.

 # Maven Configuration